The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Properties of the AGN Circumnuclear Dust Structures

 In the near-IR, NGC 4151 has been studied at K-band with the Keck interferometer \citep{Kishimoto2009, Kishimoto2011, Kishimoto2013, Pott2010, Honig2014}. \citet{Kishimoto2013} and \citet{Honig2014} summarize the results at 2.2 $\mu$m.
 The discussion in the latter paper demonstrates that the constraints on the location of the inner dust rim of the torus from reverberation mapping and those from interferometry are consistent within the uncertainties. \citet{Kishimoto2013} present a single measurement that implies the rim has increased in size; we cannot directly test this inference, but it is of modest statistical significance and removed from any features in the B-band light curve that might be expected to accompany such an event.
 It does not significantly undermine our conclusion that there are no substantial changes of this nature synchronous with increases in nuclear luminosity.

-The source size derived from reverberation mapping at 10 $\mu$m is an order of magnitude smaller than the limit from imaging.
-However, we can compare it with the size measured with interferometry. \cite{Burtscher2009} reported such observations with VLTI/MIDI at $\sim$8--12~$\mu m$.
-Based on a comparison of the data to a simple Gaussian model, they inferred the emission at these wavelengths has a FWHM diameter of { (2.3$\pm$0.5)} pc\footnote{The original paper adopted a distance of 14 Mpc for NGC 4151 and reported the size to be (2.0$\pm$0.4) pc.}.
+At $\sim$10~$\mu$m, we can compare the source size derived from reverberation mapping in the N-band band with the dust size measurement with the VLTI/MIDI interferometry observations of NGC 4151 by \cite{Burtscher2009}.
+Based on a comparison of the data to a simple Gaussian model, they inferred the emission at these wavelengths has a FWHM diameter of {(2.3$\pm$0.5)} pc\footnote{The original paper adopted a distance of 14 Mpc for NGC 4151 and reported the size to be (2.0$\pm$0.4) pc.}.
 To compare this measurement with the size from reverberation mapping, a number of corrections are needed: (1) from the geometry of the NLR light cones, \citet{Crenshaw2010, Fischer2013} estimate that the circumnuclear torus is inclined by $\sim$ 45$^\circ$ into the sky; (2) the position angle of the jet, 77$^\circ$ \citep{Mundell2003}, implies that the circumnuclear disk is only $\sim$ 13$^\circ$ from north-south \citep{Kamali2019}; and (3) the fitted Gaussian FWHM significantly underestimates the diameter of a disk.
 The first two points indicate that any disk would be fore-shortened in the direction along the interferometer baseline, which was close to east-west.
 With regard to the third point, the full diameter of a disk with a 70\% central hole is more than 1.5 times the FWHM of a fitted Gaussian.
 Taken together, the FWHM from the interferometry would underestimate the diameter of a simple disk by about a factor of two.
 The complexities of the true nuclear structure - disk, wind, or cone - make this only a rough estimate.
 However, it implies that the radius of the 10 $\mu$m source is about equal to the quoted FWHM, which makes it similar to the radius deduced from the reverberation behavior at this wavelength.